gumaerc-testorg/21m.380-spring-2016/content/pages/instructor-insights/learning-actively-in-groups.md

 Radio Play Scene Example
 ------------------------

-The [recording and editing assignment]({{< baseurl >}}/pages/readings-and-assignments/#ED) challenges students to implement the sounds (dialog plus sound effects) for a script of a short radio play scene.
+The {{% resource_link cf15ea27-ab5d-b27b-a2b2-eefe4e862776 "recording and editing assignment" "#ED" %}} challenges students to implement the sounds (dialog plus sound effects) for a script of a short radio play scene.
 Students prepare the scenes in class, during an 80-minute period structured around a series of intense 15-minute group work sessions.

 First, we form teams.
 Then, in 15 minutes, I teach students what they need to know about microphones.
 After that, in groups, they write the scripts for a scene of their own imagination, and then, after another short tutorial about recording, they quickly move on to recording the sounds they’ll need to bring their scripts to life.
 Interspersed with the group work, I also teach them some basic sound editing techniques.